Neko Case: The Worse Things Get, the Harder I Fight, the Harder I Fight, the More I Love You

 In June 2013, Case announced a new album, The Worse Things Get, the Harder I Fight, the Harder I Fight, the More I Love You, which was released on September 3.

 Hell-On

 In early March, 2018, Case released a teaser for an album titled Hell-On, her first solo work in almost five years.
 The teaser featured Case lying down singing a song of the same name while snakes move around her.
 The album was released on June 1, 2018.

 Truckdriver, Gladiator, Mule

 On November 13, 2015, Case released a compilation vinyl box set containing eight of her solo albums.
 The set contains her first six studio albums, including the first vinyl pressing of The Virginian, as well as a live album.

 Wild Creatures

 On April 19, 2022, Case released Wild Creatures, described as "digital-only, career retrospective".
 The album was released on CD, double vinyl, and MP3.
 It contains 22 tracks from Case's discography, plus one new song, "Oh, Shadowless".

 Neon Grey Midnight Green

 On September 26, 2025, she released Neon Grey Midnight Green.
+To support this release, Case will go on tour in Fall 2026.